Skip to content

 Key Steps for your Portfolio integration in Kls

-To onboard your existing portfolio into Debt Tracking, you have two options: use the import file provided by Kls for automated integration, or manually enter each transaction on the platform.
+To onboard your existing portfolio into Debt Tracking, you have two options:

 If you have any questions about creating transactions, please refer to How to create and publish an operation in Debt Tracking?